squiggle-lang/squiggle-lang.org/tutorial/chapter/3/index.md

 end
 ```

 Both of these forms are equivalent and automatically return the value of their last statement.
+The `def/end` version is just syntax sugar, but it's the preferred form due to being more concise.

 ### Rest parameters